3473f/ros2autodoc/README.md

   --nodes [node ...]    name of the nodes to be documented.
   --executables [executables ...]
                         name of the executables for the nodes to be documented.
+  --launch-file launch_file
+                        name of the launch file to start the nodes.
   --output-dir          the directory where documentation should be written.
-If not specified, the file will be saved to the current directory.
+If not specified, the file will be saved
+                        to the current directory.
-  --seperate-files      when this option is set, the node documentation will be written to separate files and no package documentation will be generated
+  --seperate-files      when this option is set, the node documentation will be written to separate files and no
+                        package documentation will be generated.

 ```